squidfunk/mkdocs-material/docs/setup/setting-up-tags.md

     and then add specific tags for each page.
 The tags in `.meta.yml` are appended.

-  [built-in tags plugin]: #built-in-tags-plugin
+  [built-in tags plugin]: ../plugins/tags.md
-  [built-in meta plugin]: ../reference/index.md#built-in-meta-plugin
+  [built-in meta plugin]: ../plugins/meta.md

 ### Adding a tags index